getlogbook/logbook/docs/setups.rst

 --------------------

-If you want deeply nested logger setups, you can use the :class:`NestedHandlerSetup` class which simplifies that.
+If you want deeply nested logger setups, you can use the :class:`NestedSetup` class which simplifies that.
 This is best explained using an example::

     from logbook import NestedHandlerSetup, NullHandler, FileHandler, \
          MailHandler

     # a nested handler setup can be used to configure more complex setups
-    handlers = logbook.NestedHandlerSetup()
+    setup = logbook.NestedSetup([
         # make sure we never bubble up to the stderr handler
-    # if we run out of handlers handling
+        # if we run out of setup handling
-    handlers.add(NullHandler(), bubble=False)
+        NullHandler(),
         # then write messages that are at least warnings to to a logfile
-    handlers.add(FileHandler('application.log', level='WARNING'))
+        FileHandler('application.log', level='WARNING'),
         # errors should then be delivered by mail and also be kept
         # in the application log, so we let them bubble up.
-    handlers.add(MailHandler('servererrors@example.com',
+        MailHandler('servererrors@example.com',
                        ['admin@example.com'],
-                             level='ERROR'))
+                       level='ERROR', bubble=True)
+    ])

-The :meth:`.NestedHandlerSetup.add` method accepts the same arguments as :meth:`.Handler.applicationbound` and others.
+The :meth:`NestedSetup.add` method accepts the same arguments as :meth:`Handler.applicationbound` and others.
 Once such a complex setup is defined, the nested handler setup can be used as if it was a single handler::

-    with handlers.threadbound():
+    with setup.threadbound():
         # everything here is handled as specified by the rules above.
         ...